Restaurant Insurance in Illinois

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment.
 Chicago restaurants with high-volume operations run equipment at maximum capacity during peak service, increasing breakdown frequency and repair costs.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • Boiler failure shuts restaurant during January deep freeze